Skyler688/Assembly_Line/README.md

 # **AssemblyLine**

 The AssemblyLine is a high performance, cooperative thread pool library built in C++.
-This library is highly optimized for building multi-stage, concurrent-capable pipelines, and it seamlessly supports both synchronous and asynchronous operations.
+This library is highly optimized for building multi stage, concurrent capable pipelines, and it seamlessly supports both synchronous and asynchronous operations.

 It uses an automated cooperative yielding system that will efficiently transfer worker threads between synchronous and asynchronous task queues, virtually eliminating CPU downtime.
-This system operates using First-In, First-Out (FIFO) job queues to ensure predictable execution order.
+This system operates using First In, First Out (FIFO) job queues to ensure predictable execution order.

 ## **API and Workflow**